-This property is located north of the City on the western side of Ramsey Street and south of Elliot Bridge and Elliot Farm roads.
-The owner, Broadwell Land Company proposes a mixed-use development.
-The plan is a total of 253+/- acres that consist of approximately 350 single-family residential units, 350 multi-family residential units, and 24 acres of commercial.
-The remaining acreage of this development will be used for green space/open space areas.
+The Development Agreement is for 254-acres of vacant property located on the western side of Ramsey Street and south of Elliot Bridge and Elliot Farm roads.
+The owners, Broadwell Land Company, proposes a 254-acre mixed-use development that consist of: approximately 133-acres for 350 single-family residential units; 37 acres for 350 multi-family residential units; 24-acres for commercial development and approximately 58-acres for green space/open space area.